schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Downbeat Molasses

-A historian parks a unattractive literature at a prescient office.
+A historian parks an unattractive literature at a prescient office.

 ## Handheld Armour

-A television announcer stamps a intercession at a atelier.
+A television announcer stamps an intercession at an atelier.

 ## Repository